Sanjay-14BIT009/Attendance-Alert-App/README.md

 # Attendance-Alert-App
-It is an Android app, which notify faculties to mark their presence on biometric, and if a faculty misses that app notify it to the faculty.
+It is an Android app, which notifies faculties to mark their presence on biometric, and if a faculty misses that app notify it to the faculty.